jalbright/git-kata/README.md

-    echo "We will make a new branch" > file01 git commit -a -m "Commit for new branch" git push origin master:new-branch # push to a new branch on copy2 git push origin :newbranch # delete the new branch
+    echo "We will make a new branch" > file01 git commit -a -m "Commit for new branch" git push origin master:new-branch # push to a new branch on copy2 git push origin :new-branch # delete the new branch

 ## 2. Resolving conflicts